Free Spins After Registration UK: The Casino’s Gift Wrapped in Fine Print

 Meanwhile, 888casino throws in five “VIP” free spins on a new slot release.
 The word “VIP” is in quotes because you’re no more than a temporary guest, and the spins disappear once you fail to meet a 40x wagering condition.
 The casino isn’t being charitable; it’s simply ensuring you’ll spend more than you win.

-Visa Casinos UK: The Cold, Hard Truth Behind the Glittering Promise
+Malta‑Licenced Casinos in the UK: The Brutal Truth Behind the Glitter

 Even the most reputable operators embed these spins within a labyrinth of bonuses, each promising more freedom while tightening the cage.
 It’s a classic case of bait‑and‑switch, dressed up in neon graphics.